 - From Quality to Business Excellence: A Systems Approach to Management

 - Juran, Quality, and a Century of Improvement

 - Certified Manager of Quality/Organizational Excellence Certification Preparation

-- TQM vs. BPR (PDF, 550 KB) Total Quality Management and business process re-engineering are still used to make organizational improvements, but people don’t always understand the differences between the two.
+TQM vs. BPR (PDF) TQM and business process re-engineering are still used to make organizational improvements, but people don’t always understand the differences between the two.

-- Understanding the Obstacles to TQM Success (PDF, 90 KB) Factor analysis of barriers to TQM reveals five underlying obstacles: inadequate human resources development and management; lack of planning for quality; lack of leadership for quality; inadequate resources for TQM; and lack of customer focus.
+Understanding the Obstacles to TQM Success (PDF) Factor analysis of barriers to TQM reveals five underlying obstacles: inadequate human resources development and management, lack of planning for quality, lack of leadership for quality, inadequate resources for TQM, and lack of customer focus.

-- Total Quality Management: Is It a Fad, Fashion, or Fit?
-(PDF, 103 KB) TQM’s movement from fad to fashion to fitting in with normal management practices will occur only when there is strong internal motivation and emotional involvement for the implementation.
+Total Quality Management: Is It a Fad, Fashion, or Fit?
+(PDF) TQM’s movement from fad to fashion to fitting in with normal management practices will occur only when there is strong internal motivation and emotional involvement for the implementation.